jpoly1219/context-extractor/README.md

 1. Determine the type of the hole.
 2. Extract relevant types.
 3. Extract relevant headers.

+This library exposes two APIs: `extract` and `extractWithCodeQL`.
+The difference between them lies in the two backends that they use: typescript-language-server and CodeQL.
+Use `extract` to use typescript-language-server (recommended).
+Use `extractWithCodeQL` to use CodeQL.
+Note that this will require additional setup.
+Contact the maintainers for a specially compiled version of CodeQL.

 ### Determining the type of the hole